ChrisBen191/code_book/JavaScript/javascript.md

 console.log(uniqueVilliansSet);
 ```
 # Maps
-Creates an object with `key:value` pairs; can contain mixed types of elements.
+Creates an object with `key:value` pairs; keys can have any data type.
+Used when needing to map keys to values.

 | Command                                |                                                      |
 | -------------------------------------- | ---------------------------------------------------- |